khulnasoft-lab/design.khulnasoft.com/contents/components/dropdown-listbox.md

 ### When to use

 - Use a **listbox** when a list of single or multiselect options ([`role="option"`](https://www.w3.org/TR/wai-aria-1.2/#option)) is needed.
-- A listbox is part of a [combobox](/components/dropdown-combobox) composite widget.
+- A listbox is also part of a [combobox](/components/dropdown-combobox) composite widget when the trigger is a text input.

 ### When not to use